godotengine/godot-docs/tutorials/rendering/texture_streaming.rst

 .. warning::

     Texture streaming is **experimental**.
-Its project settings, import options and API may change in future Godot releases.
+Its project settings, import options, and API may change in future Godot releases.

 Texture streaming lets Godot keep only the mipmap levels a texture actually